knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

         --patch '{"data":{"ingress.class":"kourier.ingress.networking.knative.dev"}}'
       ```

-    1. Fetch the External IP or CNAME:
+    1. Fetch the External IP address or CNAME by running the command:

         ```bash
         kubectl --namespace kourier-system get service kourier
         ```

         !!! tip
-            Save this to use in the `Configure DNS` section.
+            Save this to use in the [Configure DNS](#configure-dns) section below.

 === "Ambassador"

     The following commands install Ambassador and enable its Knative integration.

-    1. Create a namespace to install Ambassador in:
+    1. Create a namespace in which to install Ambassador by running the command:

         ```bash
         kubectl create namespace ambassador
         ```

-    1. Install Ambassador:
+    1. Install Ambassador by running the command:

         ```bash
         kubectl apply --namespace ambassador \